-We support merit-based state grants and other appropriations to private industry and agricultural colleges for food product development and marketing of agricultural products.
-Efforts should be made to provide the necessary research base to expand the agricultural industry in New York.

-- 2. We recommend that New York State maintain funding for research at Cornell University's Land Grant Colleges, its Experimental Stations, and Cooperative Extension Service, in order to accelerate the development of new "tools" for agricultural production and alternative farm products. - 3.
+- We support merit-based state grants and other appropriations to private industry and agricultural colleges for food product development and marketing of agricultural products.
+Efforts should be made to provide the necessary research base to expand the agricultural industry in New York. - We recommend that New York State maintain funding for research at Cornell University's Land Grant Colleges, its Experimental Stations, and Cooperative Extension Service, in order to accelerate the development of new "tools" for agricultural production and alternative farm products. - 3.
 We recommend adequate State funding for research and development of the following areas: - a.
 Integrated Pest Management, as a management tool, including aerial application; - b.
 Non-chemical alternatives for pest control; - c.
 Manure management systems and odor control; - d.
-Eradication of the alfalfa snout beetle and golden nematode; - The value and opportunities in using modern techniques in food preservation, handling and marketing to keep pace with other global markets; - f.
+Eradication of the Alfalfa Snout Beetle and Golden Nematode; - e.
+The value and opportunities in using modern techniques in food preservation, handling and marketing to keep pace with other global markets; - f.
 Agricultural techniques to meet the requirements of unique geographical conditions; - g.
 Applied research for agricultural environmental management; - h.
 Solutions for the Gypsy Moth and Tent caterpillar's defoliation problem; - i.
 Applied research for corn and soybean variety trials; and - j.
-Applied research for science-based organic production. - 4.
-We support the efforts of agricultural organizations, Cornell University, and various commodity groups to seek innovative private funding mechanisms to extend and expand much needed applied research and extension work. - 5.
-We recommend that New York State offer a two-for-one matching grant to agricultural commodity groups for funding agricultural research at Cornell University. - 6.
-We recommend that research and market development continue on alternative uses of agricultural products. - 7.
-We support the development of mandatory seed quality standards for New York State as established by the New York State Agricultural Experiment Station at Geneva. - 8.
-We encourage Cornell University and New York State agricultural and technological colleges to develop and distribute information on more ways to recycle agricultural waste materials. - We support the continuation and improvement of the livestock programs, including but not limited to meat processing programs, and facilities at state agricultural colleges. - 10.
-We support funding for the Northern New York Agricultural Development program. - 11.
-We support state budget funding for the Highland Apple Research Lab in Ulster County. - 12.
-We support funding for a Plant Innovation and Data Analytics Institute at Cornell University's College of Agriculture and Life Science.
+Applied research for science-based organic production. - We support the efforts of agricultural organizations, Cornell University, and various commodity groups to seek innovative private funding mechanisms to extend and expand much needed applied research and extension work. - We recommend that New York State offer a two-for-one matching grant to agricultural commodity groups for funding agricultural research at Cornell University. - 6.
+We recommend that research and market development continue on alternative uses of agricultural products. - We support the development of mandatory seed quality standards for New York State as established by the New York State Agricultural Experiment Station at Geneva. - We encourage Cornell University and New York State agricultural and technological colleges to develop and distribute information on more ways to recycle agricultural waste materials. - We support the continuation and improvement of the livestock programs, including but not limited to meat processing programs, and facilities at state agricultural colleges.